The One Dollar Bill Might Be Here to Stay

 Strippers will complain that they have no place to put the $1 coin.

-Vending machines all over the country will have to be re-designed to accept the $1 coin instead of the $1 bill that it is already accepting.
+Vending machines all over the country will have to be re-designed to accept the $1 coin instead of the $1 bill that they are already accepting.

-Can you see people at the check-out counter fumbling in their purses or pockets for 25 or more of these coins?
+Can you see people at the check-out counter fumbling in their purses or pockets for 25 or more of the $1 coins?

 Don't worry about this proposal because it has been proposed before.
 This is the fourth time during the last twenty years.
 And if it does happen, it will take a four-year transition period to eliminate all the $1 bills.
 So, there is no need to hoard your $1 bills.

-Everyone has gotten comfortable with the $1 bill.
-I believe it is here to stay!
+Everyone has gotten comfortable with the $1 bill, and it is probably here to stay.